URStreamSight/URStreamSight.github.io/README.md

 # Project Introduction Vlog
 The project introduction vlog [video](https://youtu.be/39VHr7tC7xA) has been uploaded.

-The [transcript](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/Project%20Introduction%20Vlog.pdf) for the vlog has been uploaded to GitHub for veiwing as well.
+The [transcript](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/2020-09-21%20Project%20Introduction%20Vlog.pdf) for the vlog has been uploaded to GitHub for veiwing as well.

 # Project Update #1 Vlog
 The project update #1 vlog [video](https://youtu.be/8GEqlb1gqcg) has been uploaded.

-The [transcript](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/October%2019th%20Vlog%20Script.pdf) for the vlog has been uploaded to GitHub for viewing as well.
+The [transcript](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/2020-10-19%20Vlog%20Script.pdf) for the vlog has been uploaded to GitHub for viewing as well.

 # Project Update #2 Vlog
 The project update #2 vlog [video](https://www.youtube.com/watch?v=z5juMZGassc&feature=youtu.be) has been uploaded.

+The [transcript](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/2020-11-16%20Vlog%20Script.pdf) for the vlog has been uploaded to GitHub for viewing as well.

+# Project Update #3 Vlog
+The project update #3 vlog [video](https://youtu.be/HCdGqYI7T_w)

+The [transcript](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/2020-12-14%20Vlog%20Script.pdf) for the vlog has been uploaded to GitHub for viewing as well.

 # Project Scrum Presentations
 [October 5 Scrum](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Scrum/Oct%205%20Scrum.pptx)